team-friendo/signalboost/README.md

 make _.setup
 ```
 It will take a moment the first time it runs as it downloads the docker images and other resources.

+Signalboost has a extensive and handy `make` file, learn more about it [here](#makefile).
+But don't let that distract you, you are almost there!

 ### (5) Stop and start the Signalboost App in dev mode